codesharedot/bitcoin-gold-price/README.md

-# v-systems price
+# paxos-standard-token price

-Gets the v-systems price with Python (from JSON).
+Gets the paxos-standard-token price with Python (from JSON).

 https://pythonbasics.org